-Academy Award nominations for Best Actress (Streep) and Best Song.
+AWARDS: Academy Award nominations for Best Actress (Streep) and Best Song.

-Streep plays Suzanne Vale, an actress as famous for her work as for being the daughter of cinema legend, Doris Mann (MacLaine).
+Streep plays Suzanne Vale, an actress as famous for her roles as for being the daughter of cinema legend, Doris Mann (MacLaine).
 She tries to do good work, but her drug habit gets in the way.
 It's the only way she can get through life and escape her mother's shadow.
-Of course, her poor performances are ruining her reputation and after an accidental drug overdose, she finds herself detoxing in a drug clinic and completely unemployable.
+Of course, her poor performances (and erratic on set behavior) are ruining her reputation and after an accidental drug overdose, she finds herself detoxing in a drug clinic and completely unemployable.

 In order to get insured to work on her next film, she has to submit to drug-testing and move in with her mother.
 It's the last straw for a 40-year-old sober woman and she can't even take an aspirin to numb the pain.
 Streep is wonderfully funny and vulnerable as Suzanne begins to finally deal with her life and take responsibility for it.
 For the first time she has to make conscious decisions and she knows doing it without drugs will make her stronger, but that doesn't make it easier.